hasura/graphql-engine/docs/graphql/manual/mutations/multiple-mutations.rst

 .. meta::
-   :description: Insert objects into the database with multiple mutations in one request
+   :description: Run multiple mutations in a request in Hasura
    :keywords: hasura, docs, mutation, multiple mutations, request

 Multiple mutations in a request